PBC48/ECE-3400-Fall-2018/docs/lab2.md

 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/IROpAmp.PNG" width="800"/>
     <font size="2">
-    <figcaption> FFT of IR with Op Amp
+    <figcaption> <b>FFT of IR with Op Amp</b>
     </figcaption>
     </font>
 </figure>

-From this two comparisons, we can see that the op amp increases mid range performance of the IR sensor by detecting more of the IR hat's correct frequency signal whereas the harmonics appears to be more filtered out as a result of the installed bandpass filters.
+From these two comparisons, we can see that the op amp increases mid range performance of the IR sensor by detecting more of the IR hat's correct frequency signal whereas the harmonics appears to be more filtered out as a result of the installed bandpass filters.
 The long range performance appears to be unaffected by the augmentation and the close range performance clearly increased slightly.

 After testing that the sensor could detect the desired signal, we then tested the robustness of our filtering software and hardware by giving it decoy signals.
 We used a decoy IR signal at around 12kHz placed next to the sensor and read its FFT's.
 We also used the decoy to test our sensor for detecting different frequencies.
 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab02/DecoyOpAmp.PNG" width="800"/>
     <font size="2">
-    <figcaption> FFT of Decoy
+    <figcaption> <b>FFT of Decoy </b>
     </figcaption>
     </font>
 </figure>